DnOberon/heimdall/readme.md

       --logFilter string    Allows for log filtering via regex string.
-Use only valid with log flag --logName string      Specify the log file name, defaults to heimdall.log (default "heimdall.log") --logOverwrite        Toggle logging of provided program's stdout and stderr output to file -p, --parallelCount int   Designate how many times to repeat your program with supplied arguments (default 1) -r, --repeat int          Designate how many times to repeat your program with supplied arguments (default 1) -t, --timeout duration    Designate when to kill your provided program -v, --verbose             Toggle display of provided program's stdout and stderr output while heimdall runs
+Use only valid with log flag --logName string      Specify the log file name, defaults to heimdall.log (default "heimdall.log") --logOverwrite        Toggle logging of provided program's stdout and stderr output to file -p, --parallelCount int   Designate how many instances of your should run in parallel at one time -r, --repeat int          Designate how many times to repeat your program with supplied arguments (default 1) -t, --timeout duration    Designate when to kill your provided program -v, --verbose             Toggle display of provided program's stdout and stderr output while heimdall runs